Juston Burris

-Juston Burris (born August 4, 1993) is an American former professional football safety.
+Juston Burris (born August 4, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the NC State Wolfpack and was selected by the New York Jets in the fourth round of the 2016 NFL draft.
 He played in the National Football League (NFL) for the Jets, Cleveland Browns, Oakland Raiders and Carolina Panthers.

 Early life

 Burris was selected to the NCPreps.com 4A all-state and All-conference teams in his senior season.
 He scored 11 touchdowns and had just under 1,000 receiving yards, 40 tackles and three interceptions in his senior year.
 He was also selected to the NC vs SC Shrine Bowl, making him All-State.

 College career

-At NC State, Burris started 28 straight games at cornerback.
-As a junior, he was sixth on the team in tackles and led the team in pass break ups.
+At North Carolina State University, Burris started 28 straight games at cornerback.
+As a junior with the Wolfpack, he was sixth on the team in tackles and led the team in pass break ups.